Greater Madison MPO

 FHWA STBG Transportation Alternatives Set Aside Program (TA) Funding.

 As a metropolitan planning organization serving an urban area with a population over 200,000, the Greater Madison MPO receives a direct suballocation of federal funding under the Transportation Alternatives (TA) Set Aside Program.
 The Greater Madison MPO selects projects for funding with this allocation.
 Once the projects are selected, WisDOT oversees the projects to ensure that all federal requirements are met and disburses the federal funding to the project sponsors.
-WisDOT also solicits and selects projects for TA funding in smaller urban areas under 50,000 population that do not have an MPO.

 The eligible project categories under the TA program per federal law and MPO policy are: